ricardozv/App-em-reactJS/README.md

 ## MOSY
-It's a fintech landing page project this project is developed in ReactJS...
+It's a fintech landing page project, this project is developed in ReactJS...
 Go!